buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 # Feats

-> Martyrdom is the only way for a man to become famous if he has no ability (George Bernard Shaw, The Devil's Disciple)}
+> Martyrdom is the only way for a man to become famous if he has no ability (George Bernard Shaw, The Devil' \*\*s Disciple)}

 Feats are peculiar abilities, the result of training or special gifts.
 Feats always have a practical effect.

 Feats constitute a good part of what the character can do; they should be chosen with attention and care.
-It is by choosing Feats that the character's style and ability are established, whether you want them to be more of a warrior or mage or healer... or any combination and *uniqueness*.
+It is by choosing Feats that the character' \*\*s style and ability are established, whether you want them to be more of a warrior or mage or healer... or any combination and *uniqueness*.

 **At first level, you take two Feats**.
 Subsequently, you take one Feat at levels 2, 3, 4, 5, 6, 7, 9, 10, 12, 13, 15, 16, 18, 20.
 This can be a Feat you already know or a new Feat learned during adventures.

 Requirements may be indicated under the name of the Feat; in this case, they must be respected to take the Feat in question.
 Any subsequent requirements are indicated case by case.

-Don't choose Feats based on power, strength, or combination with others, but because they align with the character's story.
+Don' \*\*t choose Feats based on power, strength, or combination with others, but because they align with the character' \*\*s story.
-Choosing a hodgepodge of Feats just because they are strong doesn't make a character powerful but unbalanced; don't be a power-player at all costs.
+Choosing a hodgepodge of Feats just because they are strong doesn' \*\*t make a character powerful but unbalanced; don' \*\*t be a power-player at all costs.

-**Feats must be chosen based on the character's evolutionary path, based on what they've experienced and learned during adventures.**
+**Feats must be chosen based on the character' \*\*s evolutionary path, based on what they' \*\*ve experienced and learned during adventures.**

 It is possible to change a chosen Feat, still respecting the requirements, by retraining for at least one week for 4 hours a day with someone who has the new Feat.

-The capabilities provided by Feats, unless described otherwise, are cumulative, or if it's the same bonus, the greater one applies.
+The capabilities provided by Feats, unless described otherwise, are cumulative, or if it' \*\*s the same bonus, the greater one applies.
 Unless explicitly stated, a Feat cannot be taken multiple times.

 ## Saving Throws and Feats